- Program Basics

 Project Based Learning Electives provided by the Berrien Springs Virtual Academy

-Students and teachers must be able to readily switch to online lessons at any point in the semester in order to register for classes.
+Students and teachers must be able to readily switch to online instruction at any point in the semester in order to register for classes.
 All students must complete a project for these classes.

 Colleen and Tom Hurst